-- Business visitors are allowed to enter the UK for the purpose of transacting business (which includes attending meetings, negotiating or entering into contracts), but they are not allowed to undertake paid or unpaid work. - Individuals may be allowed to remain in the UK for a period not exceeding six months, although in principle it is not expected that individuals will remain in the UK for the full six months. - Non-visa nationals, which includes nationals from the US, Canada, Australia and the EU, do not need to apply for a business visit visa before travelling and can apply for permission to enter as a visitor upon arrival to the UK.
-Visa-nationals will need to apply for and obtain the visa before travelling to the UK.
+- Business visitors are allowed to enter the UK for the purpose of transacting business (which includes attending meetings, negotiating or entering into contracts), but they are not allowed to undertake paid or unpaid work. - Individuals may be allowed to remain in the UK for a period not exceeding six months, although in principle it is not expected that they will remain in the UK for the full six months. - Non-visa nationals, which includes nationals from the US, Canada, Australia and the EU do not need to apply for a business visit visa before travelling and can be as a visitor upon arrival to the UK.
+Visa-nationals, which include nationals from India, will need to apply for and obtain the visa before travelling to the UK.